 Let me make one thing clear, I am not a financial guru, ninja, or influencer.
 My recommendation is from my own experience.
 Although I agree with NerdWallet’s piece on why Dave Ramsey’s wrong, I am too lazy to do the math myself and verify.
 All I know is getting literally free money makes me sleep better at night.

 I went back to making sure that I get at least my company’s 401K match.
-In my case my company matches up to 4%.
 The contribution percentage does not matter as much as your company matching any 401K contributions. whether 1% or 8%.

 My situation is this.